MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - **Manage updates with Configuration Manager:**  Office updates are downloaded and deployed to client devices by Configuration Manager.

-- **Manage updates with the Office Deployment Tool:** Office updates are downloaded to a local source and then installed on client devices using the ODT or a third-party software deployment tool.
+- **Manage updates with the Office Deployment Tool:** Office updates are downloaded to a local source by the ODT and then installed on client devices.

 As with the initial deployment, organizations can use a combination of these options for different users.